reuofal24/Instagram-likes-prediction/README.md

 ### Finally, evaluated the model's performance using metrics like Mean Squared Error (MSE), R-squared (R2) score, and Mean Absolute Error (MAE).
 These metrics provided insights into how well the model predicted the number of likes.

-### The project included a code file that documented all steps and evaluations, making it easy for others to understand and replicate the analysis.
+### The project included a code file that documented all steps and evaluations, making it easy for others to understand and replicate the analysis also the dataset.